niva83/campaign-planning-tool/README.md

 ## What CPT is capable of doing?
 The CPT provides users with a set of methods (read functions) that will allow end-users to:
 * Optimize measurement positions
-* Generate GIS layers which fascilitate placement of lidars
+* Generate GIS layers which facilitate placement of lidars
 * Optimize and synchronize trajectories for multiple lidars
 * Export results in human and machine readable formats (KML, XML, YAML, etc.)
 * and more ...

-...and this is only the begining ! <br> <br>
+...and this is only the beginning ! <br> <br>
 For more details check out a:
 * [paper that describes the CPT background](https://www.wind-energ-sci-discuss.net/wes-2019-13/)
 * [presentation from the WESC conference in Cork](https://zenodo.org/record/3247797).